EnactTrust/enact-tpm-legacy/INSTALL.md

-# How to install the "Quick Start" version of EnactTrust?
+# How to install the "Quick Start" version of EnactTrust

-### Requirements
+## Requirements

 1. Linux OS

    Debian or Ubuntu is recommended for best experience.

 2. Install wolfssl using

 ```
 ./configure --enable-wolftpm --enable-opensslextra --enable-keygen
 ```

-2. Install wolfTPM using
+3. Install wolfTPM using

 ```
 ./configure --enable-devtpm
 ```

-3. Install libcurl
+4. Install libcurl

 ```
 apt-get install libcurl
 ```

-### Building
+## Building

 Just run make in the source folder

-### Using EnactTrust
+## Using EnactTrust

 Make sure to register at enacttrust.com to receive access to the EnactTrust Security Cloud.
 Then, launch the agent using: